thomasnield/classroom-scheduling-demo/README.md

 # Schedule Generator Demo
-### Using Linear/Integer Optimization
+### Branch-and-Bound Discrete Optimization

 Companion blog article can be [found here](http://tomstechnicalblog.blogspot.com/2018/02/linear-programming-with-kotlin-part-iii.html).

-This was an exercise at creating a class schedule generator using [linear/integer optimization](https://en.wikipedia.org/wiki/Linear_programming).
-I finally got it working and I will blog about it later.
+This was an exercise at creating a class schedule generator using [branch-and-bound optimization](https://en.wikipedia.org/wiki/Branch_and_bound) and constraint propogation.

-I used [Kotlin](http://kotlinlang.org/) with [ojAlgo](http://www.ojalgo.org/), which turned out to be an effective stack.
+I initially used [Kotlin](http://kotlinlang.org/) with [ojAlgo](http://www.ojalgo.org/), which turned out to be effective.
+However, I found implementing from scratch gave me more control and allowed me to optimize for the specific problem.
+Both implementations are in this repo.

 For now, the model just assumes we are scheduling against one room.